 - 1. Remove the vent cap by removing the three outer screws.
-(Figure 7) - 2.
+(Figure 7). - 2.
 Remove the inner flue pipe.
 Do not use tools; the pipe can be extracted by hand. - 3.
 Remove dust and deposits from the vent cap and flue pipes.
 Deposits in the air pipe must be taken outside.
 Do not push them inside the furnace.
 The outer air pipe may not be removed from outside. - 4.
+Check the O-ring gasket in the flue pipe.
+If it is damaged in must be replaced (Part No. WFN-RNG003). - 5.
 Reinstall the flue pipe from outside.
-Do not use glue or sealants. - 5.
+Do not use glue or sealants. - 6.
 Reinstall the vent cap on the flue pipe.
 Do not use glue or sealants.
 Tighten the three outer screws.